MattKleinsmith/getdata-008/README.md

 `activities <- activity_labels$V2`<br />
 `variables <- names(data)[1:66]`<br /><br />

-Then, it initializes an empty data frame, to be filled into a tidy data frame:<br /><br />
+Then, it initializes an empty data frame that will become the tidy data frame:<br /><br />
 `tidy_data <- data.frame()`<br /><br />

-Then, it goes through each subject-activity-variable configuration and takes the mean of all the values under the variable for that subject-activity pair, and then adds it along with the subject and the activity as a row to the tidy data frame:<br /><br />
+Then, it goes through each subject-activity-variable configuration and takes the mean of all the values under the variable for that subject-activity pair, and adds a new row to the tidy data set containing that subject, that activity, and that mean:<br /><br />
 `for (subject in subjects) {`<br />

 &nbsp;&nbsp;&nbsp;&nbsp;`    for (activity in activities) {`<br />